 In fiscal year 2020 and 2021, a decrease in interest rates contributed to an increase in the number of borrowers refinancing their mortgages.
-To a lesser extent, the decrease also reduced the Fund's competitive edge of mortgage rates and loan originations decreased, however the Fund's Bond Program mortgage loan balances increased \$4,414,000 (0.8%) in fiscal year 2020 as compared to fiscal year 2019 but decreased \$22,494,000 (3.8%) in fiscal year 2021 compared to 2020 due to borrowers refinancing loans due to drop in interest rates.
+To a lesser extent, the decrease also reduced the Fund's competitive edge of mortgage rates and loan originations decreased.
+The Fund's Bond Program mortgage loan balances decreased \$22,494,000 (3.8%) in fiscal year 2021 compared to 2020 due to borrowers refinancing loans due to a drop in interest rates.
+In fiscal year 2022, mortgage rates increased, and the Fund regained its competitive edge of mortgage rates and loan originations increased.
+The Fund's Bond Program mortgage loan balances increased \$13,505,000 (2.4%) in fiscal year 2022 as compared to fiscal year 2021.
 Mortgage loan balances and continued loan originations are key elements to future earnings potential.

-The changes in Bond Programs mortgage loan balances from fiscal year 2019 through fiscal year 2021 are as follows:
+The changes in Bond Programs mortgage loan balances from fiscal year 2020 through fiscal year 2022 are as follows:

-(Dollars in thousands)

-2021 J une 30, 2020 2019

-Beginning Balance \$ 590,737 \$ 586,323 \$ 566,031

-Repayments/Prepayments (93,583) (64,293) (53,884)

-Foreclosures (1,307) (2,803) (3,746)

-Originations 75,175 71,510 77,922

-Interfund transfer (2,779) - -

-Ending Balance \$ 568,243 \$ 590,737 \$ 586,323

-% (Decrease) Increase from prior year 1 (3.8%) 0.8%
+(Dollars in thousands) 2022 J une 30, 2021 2020 Beginning Balance \$ 568,243 \$ 590,737 \$ 586,323 Repayments/Prepayments (82,523) (93,583) (64,293) Foreclosures (2,372) (1,307) (2,803) Originations 111,400 75,175 71,510 Interfund transfer (13,000) (2,779) - Ending Balance \$ 581,748 \$ 568,243 \$ 590,737 % Increase (Decrease) from prior year 2.4% (3.8%)

 The Fund's single family Bond Program loans consist of 30-year fixed rate loans and no sub-prime loans.
-The median income of Fund single family borrowers is \$36,000 as of June 30, 2021.
+The median income of Fund single family borrowers is \$46,000 as of June 30, 2022.
 This income level tends to be impacted quicker than an average borrower during economic declines.

 On March 13, 2020, the President of the United States declared a national emergency with respect to the Pandemic.
-In addition, the United States Congress enacted several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law on March 27, 2020, which provides, among other things, that (a) lenders are prohibited from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and (b) during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus can seek up to 360 days of payment forbearance.
+In addition, the United States Congress enacted several COVID-19-related bills, including the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), signed into law on March 27, 2020, which provided, among other things, that (a) prohibited lenders from foreclosing all mortgage loans which are FHA insured, VA, HUD or Rural Housing guaranteed, or purchased or securitized by Fannie Mae or Freddie Mac (collectively, "Federal Single Family Loans") for a period of 60 days commencing March 18, 2020, and (b) during the COVID-19 emergency, Federal Single Family Loan borrowers directly or indirectly facing economic difficulties as a result of the coronavirus could seek up to 360 days of payment forbearance.
 In addition to the foreclosure and eviction relief provided by the CARES Act, HUD/FHA and the Federal Housing Finance Agency ("FHFA") also ordered the servicers of Federal Single Family Loans to suspend foreclosures and evictions related to Federal Single Family Loans; HUD/FHA and FHFA extended their foreclosure moratorium for Federal Single Family Loans through July 31, 2021 and their foreclose-related eviction moratorium through September 30, 2021.
 Further, the U.S. Centers for Disease and Control (CDC) issued a new order on August 3, 2021 temporarily halting evictions in high-risk areas through October 31, 2021.
-The moratoriums led to a decrease in foreclosures in 2021 as compared to 2020.
+As of June 30, 2022, the moratoriums have expired.

-Despite the economic downturn in the State, the Fund's single family foreclosure and delinquency rates remained stable through 2021 as the Fund had not seen a significant increase in foreclosures and delinquencies.
-As of June 30, 2021, and June 30, 2020, mortgagors in forbearance were 2.58% and 3.53%, respectively, of the principal amount of the Fund's loan portfolio.
+Despite the economic downturn in the State, the Fund's single family foreclosure and delinquency rates remained stable through 2022 as the Fund had not seen a significant increase in foreclosures and delinquencies.
+As of June 30, 2022, and June 30, 2021, mortgagors in forbearance were 0.30% and 2.58%, respectively, of the principal amount of the Fund's loan portfolio.